erSubhashThapa/100daysofcode/r2-log.md

   ## Back To Asking For Help

   Well, I hit a wall but I've learned a bit more.
-Need some help.
+Time to update my posts and get some help.

   ### Updated Quora & Simbi Post